Skip to content

 How to Check for and Install Optional Updates in Windows 11

-This guide explains how to manage updates-using-windows-update-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="634">Optional Updates in Windows 11.
+This guide explains how to manage Optional Updates in Windows 11.
 These updates are different from standard security patches.
 They often contain specific hardware drivers or firmware improvements.

 Why Install Optional Updates?

-Windows Update automatically installs critical security patches.
-However, some hardware drivers and optional quality updates are not pushed automatically.
-You might need these if your hardware is acting up or if you need the latest performance improvements.
+Windows Update automatically installs important security patches.
+However, it doesn’t always automatically install certain hardware drivers or optional quality updates.
+You might need these if your hardware is acting up or if you want the latest performance improvements.

 What Happens When You Install Updates?

 Warning: Before installing firmware or BIOS updates, always back up your important data.
-These updates change low-level hardware settings and carry a small risk of system instability.
+These changes affect low-level hardware settings and carry a slight risk of making your system unstable.

 Click on the Start menu.
 Then select the Settings app.